-No matter if you have just earned your GED, completed college, started out on your career, or plan to start an internship, it is necessary that you make your interview preparations.
+No matter if you have just earned your high school or GED diploma, completed college, started out on your career, or plan to start an internship, it is necessary that you make your interview preparations.

 It is important that you realize time is very valuable when you start your career.
 This can be anywhere, like skipping over to Craigslist and starting where there are higher chances of your finding an open position.